Davide-Console/master_thesis/README.md

 The similarity in feature ranges between PD and NG patients indicates the complexity of predicting PD.
 High correlation was found between some features, like FBS and HbA1c.
 LDL showed counter-intuitive decreases, likely due to medication.

 ### Model Performance
 The XGB model performed best on the total population and CurrentState=PD subgroup.
 For the CurrentState = NG subgroup, no model achieved satisfactory performance due to the imbalance of the dataset.
-Glycemic biomarkers, BMI, and LDL were identified as the most important features, as can be seen from the feature importance and PDP graphs.

 | Population          | Model | F1Macro | Sensitivity | Specificity |
 |---------------------|-------|---------|-------------|-------------|